The beach-lined Panama bridges Central and South America. Here are ten fascinating facts about it:

 10. Volcan Baru, Panama’s highest point, is 3,473 meters above sea level.

 Adrián José Velasquez Figueroa is an entrepreneur who currently serves as treasurer, director, and president for five different Panamanian companies.
-In these roles, he has become an incredibly respected part of the country’s business community.
 Other than his considerable professional roles, Adrián José Velasquez Figueroa also works tirelessly to promote the Panamanian business community by mentoring you businesspeople working to improve economic conditions.

 Further Reading: https://adrianjosevelasquezfigueroa.withknown.com